With Iowa on the line, Biden bets on what he doesn't believe

 That fabric, he said, is threaded with traits like honesty, decency and fairness.

-Randy and Cathy Cory, retired West Des Moines residents who plan to caucus for Biden, said the former vice president's contrast with Trump is exactly what they're looking for this year.
+Randy and Cathy Cory, retired West Des Moines residents who plan to caucus for Biden, said the former vice president's contrast with Trump is exactly what they're looking for.

-"If you don’t have a strong character and a moral fiber, your policy positions are not going to reflect that and we’ve seen that and we’ve lived with that for the last few years," Cathy Corry, 65, said after attending Biden's rally here.
+"If you don't have a strong character and a moral fiber, your policy positions are not going to reflect that, and we've seen that and we've lived with that for the last few years," Cathy Cory, 65, said after attending Biden's rally here.
 "I think [Biden] has plenty of policy positions out there."

-Her husband agreed with her sentiments but noted that there's a generational divide not only in the state but in their family.
+Her husband agreed but said there's a generational divide not only in the state but also in their family.

-For some Iowa caucus-goers the character case is a convincing way for Biden to hammer Trump and portray himself as unifying force at the same time.
+For some Iowa caucus-goers, the character case is a convincing way for Biden to hammer Trump and portray himself as a unifying force at the same time.

-"The focus today, yeah, what he was talking about was sort of the negative," Heather Wheeler, a 64-year-old substitute teacher from Urbandale said.
+"The focus today, yeah, what he was talking about was sort of the negative," said Heather Wheeler, 64, a substitute teacher from Urbandale.
 "But Biden is the unifier.
 He can pull this country together."

 "We have Republican friends who would support Biden," he said.
 "They're more moderate.
 They're embarrassed by what's going on."